Starlight (novel)

-Starlight is a children's fantasy novel, the fourth book in Erin Hunter's bestselling Warriors: The New Prophecy series.
+Starlight is a children's fantasy novel, the fourth book in The New Prophecy arc of the Warriors series, written by Erin Hunter.
 The hardback was released on 4 April 2006 and in paperback on 27 March 2007.

 Development and publication

 Starlight was written by Erin Hunter, a pseudonym for three women: series editor Victoria Holmes and authors Kate Cary and Cherith Baldry, who take turns writing installments of the series.
 The book was released on 4 April 2006 in hardcover.
 Starlight has been released as a paperback.
 It was also the first of the Warriors series to be released as an audiobook.

 Plot summary

 The four Clans of warrior cats, ThunderClan, ShadowClan, RiverClan and WindClan, discover a lake which serves as their new home, replacing their old home which is destroyed by humans.
 The Clans temporarily set up camp by the lakeshore and decide that the next day, they will sort out their respective territories and look for a Gathering place to hold their monthly meetings under a truce.
 During a meeting, Firestar, leader of ThunderClan, calls up Squirrelpaw, and promotes her to the status of warrior, giving her the warrior name Squirrelflight.
 The next day, the leaders call upon the four remaining cats that go on the journey to the sun-drown-place in Midnight, Brambleclaw, Squirrelflight, Crowfeather, and Tawnypelt, as well as Mistyfoot of RiverClan to explore around the lake and find camps for each Clan.

 The cats come across a location that seems ideal for RiverClan's fishing lifestyle.
 Continuing on, they find a coniferous forest which seems to suit ShadowClan.
 Desperate to prove herself by finding ThunderClan a camp, Squirrelflight runs ahead and accidentally falls down a large circular stone hollow.
 She recovers and realizes that it is a perfect place for a well-sheltered ThunderClan camp.
 The cats later cross a moorland which Crowfeather thinks suits WindClan's lifestyle of chasing rabbits.
 The five cats return and announce their findings to all of the other cats.
 The Clans decide to leave for their new camps the next day.

 After the Clans move into their new camps, Barkface, the WindClan medicine cat, goes to Firestar and tells him that Tallstar, leader of WindClan, is dying.
 Firestar asks Brambleclaw to follow him as well as Onewhisker of WindClan at Tallstar's request.
 Tallstar tells them that he does not wish for Mudclaw, the WindClan deputy, to lead WindClan, and wishes for Onewhisker to succeed him instead.
 He dies soon after.
 The next morning, Firestar and Onewhisker announce this to the other Clans, much to Mudclaw's anger.
 Onewhisker appoints Ashfoot as his deputy, although he has not yet received his nine lives and leader name from StarClan, the cats' ancestors.
 The medicine cats worry about whether they will find another Moonstone (a sacred stone which they can use to communicate with StarClan, the souls of dead Clan cats) for Onewhisker to visit for his leadership ceremony.